smaTc/RemotePlayDetached/README.md

 ### Playnite
 To start an app directly via [Playnite](https://playnite.link/) do the following:
-1. Click on the Controller icon in the upper left corner
+1. Click on the Controller icon in the upper left corner.
-2. Click `Add Game`->`Manually...`
+2. Click `Add Game`->`Manually...`.
-3. Fill in the Name in the `General` Tab
+3. Fill in the Name in the `General` Tab.
-4. In the `Actions` Tab click `Add Action` and fill out the Path to Steam and put this in Arguments `-applaunch <app-id of donor Game> -arg <App or Path>`
+4. In the `Actions` Tab click `Add Action` and fill out the Path to Steam and put this in Arguments `-applaunch <app-id of donor Game> -arg <App or Path>`.
-5. Click `Save` and you're ready to go
+5. Click `Save` and you're ready to go.

 ### AppID
-You can find the AppID of your donor game on [SteamDB](https://steamdb.info/)
+You can find the AppID of your donor game on [SteamDB](https://steamdb.info/).

 ## Status
 Tested on Windows and Linux.
 Working so far.